2i2c-org/infrastructure/docs/tutorials/setup.md

 Remember you need to *activate the environment* you installed these libraries into each time you use any of our scripts.

-## Step 2: Authentication with Google Cloud to help decrypt our secret files
+## Step 3: Authenticate with Google Cloud to decrypt our secret files

 Permission to decrypt the secret files in this repo is managed via Google Cloud's [Key Management Service](https://cloud.google.com/security-key-management), **regardless of the cloud provider running the cluster you are interested in**.
-So authentication to google cloud via `gcloud` is *required*.
+So to decrypt our secrets, you *must* authenticatie to google cloud via `gcloud`.

 You need to already have permissions to the `two-eye-two-see` project via your `2i2c.org` Google Account.
-If
+If you don't have this, please ask a team member.

 1. Run `gcloud auth login`, and when the browser window pops up, login with your `2i2c.org` google account.